VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 +++ In Progress :icon-clock:
 - [ ] Exam statistics page leads to nowhere
-- [ ] Divisional crossfire event rosters share the same positions, should be separated
 +++ Resolved :icon-check:
 - [x] Transfer request page should use the home controller check to show division transfer request form
 - [x] Taking entry exam automatically sends everyone to Academy, non-division members should be sent to Non-Members
 - [x] Emails sent to appropriate division staff members when new tickets open
+- [x] Divisional crossfire event rosters share the same positions, should be separated
+- [x] Flight map popup is disproportionate
 +++